Quick Summary: Hair Loss Supplements for Men: What is Recommended?

 B vitamins are a family of nutrients essential for various bodily functions, including hair growth.
 These water-soluble vitamins play a critical role in converting food into energy, which is vital for hair follicle health.

-• Biotin (Vitamin B7): Biotin is crucial for keratin production, the protein that forms the structure of hair.
+- Biotin (Vitamin B7): Biotin is crucial for keratin production, the protein that forms the structure of hair.
 While biotin deficiency can indeed lead to hair loss1, it’s relatively rare in individuals with a balanced diet.
 However, some people may benefit from biotin supplementation under medical guidance.
-According to the NHS, taking 0.9 mg or less a day of biotin in supplements is unlikely to cause any harm2
+According to the NHS, taking 0.9 mg or less a day of biotin in supplements is unlikely to cause any harm2.

 Vitamin C

-You should be able to get all the vitamin C you need from your daily diet, but in cases of supplements, amounts less than 1000 mg are recommended to avoid complications7
+You should be able to get all the vitamin C you need from your daily diet, but in cases of supplements, amounts less than 1000 mg are recommended to avoid complications7.

 Vitamin D

 Vitamin D, often called the “sunshine vitamin,” is a fat-soluble vitamin essential for various bodily functions.
 Hair follicles go through growth, rest, and shedding cycles.
 Vitamin D helps regulate this process, and its deficiency can disrupt it, leading to premature hair loss8.
-Additionally, vitamin D supports immune function, which is vital as some hair loss conditions are autoimmune-related.
-A deficiency can exacerbate these conditions.
-Research suggests that taking vitamin D can help to overcome hair loss by stimulating the growth of new hair follicles9.

 Our bodies produce vitamin D from sunlight exposure, primarily between late March and September.
 However, during the colder months, sunlight is insufficient for vitamin D production.
 Therefore, supplementation might be necessary.
 The recommended daily vitamin D intake is 10 mcg10 for most adults.
 However, individual needs can vary based on age, health, and other factors.
-A comprehensive explanation on vitamin D and its role in hair health can be found here.

 Iron

 The recommended daily iron intake is 8.7mg for men aged 19 and over, 14.8 mg for women aged 19 to 49, and 8.7 mg for women aged 50 and over.
-While iron-rich foods are essential, individuals with iron deficiency (and women with heavy periods) might benefit from supplements under medical guidance11
+While iron-rich foods are essential, individuals with iron deficiency (and women with heavy periods) might benefit from supplements under medical guidance12.

 Zinc

 Zinc is an essential trace mineral that plays a pivotal role in hair health.
-It is involved in keratin synthesis, the protein building block fundamental to hair structure and the the growth cycle.
+It is involved in keratin synthesis, the protein building block fundamental to hair structure and the growth cycle.

 Prescription and OTC medications for hair loss

-While vitamins, minerals, and a balanced diet contribute to overall hair health, they may not be sufficient for addressing significant hair loss.
-For those experiencing more pronounced hair thinning or baldness, medical interventions often become necessary.
+While vitamins, minerals, and a balanced diet contribute to overall hair health, they may not be sufficient for addressing significant hair loss for those experiencing more pronounced hair thinning or baldness, medical interventions often become necessary.
 Let’s explore some clinically proven treatments.

 Minoxidil

 Minoxidil is a medication previously used to treat high blood pressure.
 Interestingly, it was discovered that lower doses applied directly to the scalp can stimulate hair growth13.
 This topical treatment may work by increasing blood flow to the hair follicles, which can help to prolong the hair growth cycle and encourage new hair growth.
-Minoxidil foam (such as Regain®) is a commonly used form of the medication approved for treating both male and female pattern hair loss.
+Minoxidil foam (such as Regain®) is a commonly used form of the medication approved for treating both male- and female-pattern hair loss.
 This is a topical solution (applied to the skin) and can be bought over the counter.

 Finasteride